wrnkt/dtfls/README.md

 ### Usage

-The `.dtfls.json` specifies what files to track, or ignore, as well as configurable mappings for where your dotfiles are stored based on the system (`darwin`, `ubuntu`, `fedora`).
+The *optional* `.dtfls.json` configuration specifies what files to track, or ignore, as well as configurable mappings for where your dotfiles are stored based on the system (`darwin`, `ubuntu`, `fedora`).
 Once you define these there's no need to handle syncing files or directories manually.